nw-github/ctl/docs/OVERVIEW.md

 println("{foo[..]}");   // prints "[0, 1, 2, 3]"
 ```

-`{T}` is the set type, implemented with a hash set.
+`#[T]` is the set type, implemented with a hash set.
 Sets contain only unique elements and can be created with a set literal `#[A, B, C, ...]`.
 Sets cannot be indexed or sliced.
 They support iteration, but iteration order is unspecified.
 Sets can only be created from types that implement the `Hash` and `Eq` trait.

 ```rs
 mut foo = #[1, 1, 2, 3, 4, 3];